 What Is Valium Detox?

 Valium detox is the first step towards recovery from Valium addiction.
-Valium, or Diazepam, is a prescription Benzodiazepine derivative that is used to treat symptoms of anxiety, seizure disorders, muscle spasms, chronic sleep disorders, and side effects of alcohol withdrawal.
+Valium, or Diazepam, is a prescription Benzodiazepine that is used to treat symptoms of anxiety, seizure disorders, muscle spasms, chronic sleep disorders, and side effects of alcohol withdrawal.
 The medication produces a mild tranquilizing effect.
-It works by calming the brain and nerves; Valium regulates the brain’s production of gamma-aminobutyric acid (GABA), a neurotransmitter that can induce anxiety and tremors when chemically imbalanced.
+It works by calming the brain and nerves; Valium is a Central Nervous System depressant that influences receptors of the neurtransmitter GABA.
+This results in decreased nervousness and agitation and elicits a sense of calm and relaxation.
+This is also how it produces a decrease in severity of anxiety and panic attacks.
 Although helpful in treating a number of psychological and physical health issues, Valium is extremely addictive and has become one of the most commonly abused prescription drugs on the market.

-People can become addicted to Valium after just a few days of use.
-Those that take the medication for longer periods of time are more likely to build up a tolerance and develop a dependency on the drug.
+People can become addicted to Valium after just a few days of use, but those that take the medication for longer periods of time are more likely to build up a tolerance and develop a dependency on the drug.
 When taken illicitly for recreational purposes or at higher doses than prescribed, Valium produces an intensely euphoric, “drunk-like” high.

 The first step in treating a Valium addiction is detox, or detoxification.
 Detox is used to safely rid the body of the Benzodiazepine drug so that a user may proceed to the next stage of addiction treatment.
 Valium detox should never be done alone or without the presence of a medical professional as the effects of withdrawal can be dangerous.
 In addition to experiencing withdrawal symptoms, the medical symptoms that Valium was originally prescribed to treat often recur during detox.